GARRY BUSHELL - BY GARRY JOHNSON

 Oi! has been called all sorts of names by people who should know better but in truth it was the most honest street rock scene ever.
 Rough but irrepressible, Oi wore its proletarian heart on its streetwise sleeve and produced timeless classics like England Belongs To Me by Cock Sparrer and Suburban Rebels by The Business.
 It's legacy can be seen to this day in great streetpunk bands such as the Street Dogs, Rancid, the Bouncing Souls, Stomper 98, Perkele, the Dropkick Murphys and countless more.

-Garry wrote the best selling biography of Iron Maiden, called Running Free, and a series of successful magazines, including Dance Craze: The 2-Tone Story and an Ozzy Osbourne tribute, before making his Fleet Street debut in February 1985.
-He worked at the Daily Mirror and the London Evening Standard before landing a staff job on The Sun editing the pop, rock and showbiz column Bizarre where he was to employ Fleet Street high-fliers including Piers Morgan, Peter Willis and Andy Coulson.
+Garry wrote the best-selling biography of Iron Maiden, called Running Free, and a series of successful magazines, including Dance Craze: The 2-Tone Story and an Ozzy Osbourne tribute, before making his Fleet Street debut in February 1985.
+He worked at the Daily Mirror and the London Evening Standard before landing a staff job on The Sun editing the pop, rock and showbiz column Bizarre where he was to employ Fleet Street high-fliers including Piers Morgan, Peter Willis, RIP, and Andy Coulson.
 He has since apologised for hiring Piers.

 In 1987, Garry had the idea of doing the Number One single 'Let It Be' by Ferry Aid which raised over £1million for the families of the Zeebrugge ferry disaster victims - with the help of Paul McCartney, Gary Moore, Michael Jackson, Mark Knopfler and scores of top pop stars... including his old mate Mickey Fitz of Streetpunk legends The Business who Gal sneaked in to the video.

-Garry went on to become TV Editor and Showbusiness Editor of The Sun and Assistant Editor of the Daily Star; but he is best known for his hard-hitting award-winning TV column, Bushell On The Box which began in The Sun in July 1987.
+Garry went on to become TV Editor and Showbusiness Editor of The Sun and Assistant Editor of the Daily Star and is currently the Review Editor of the Sunday Express; but he is best known for his hard-hitting award-winning TV column, Bushell On The Box which began in The Sun in July 1987.
 His combination of merciless mickey-taking and killer one-liners led Roy Hudd to describe Bushell as "the Max Miller of the press."
 The column spawned two books - The Best of Garry's Goofs and King Of Telly - and a Bushell On The Box board-game, manufactured by Bill 'Ken Barlow' Roache's company MAMBI.

 When he wasn't reviewing the TV, Garry raged against the middle class who he said had ruined the Labour Party with their social liberalism.
 He sided with the British fishermen whose industry had been devastated by the EEC and opposed unfettered immigration which he said was designed to "under-cut wages" and "divide the working class."
 He wrote articles supporting the Smithfield meat porters fighting to preserve their market and in favour of the UDR4, blue collar comedians, Page Three girls and St George's Day, pointing out the leading role the English had in the creation of trade unionism, parliamentary democracy, representative democracy, the Common Law, and the jury system.
-He describes himself as "a patriotic anarchist" and "a radical Whig".
+Always anti-racist and anti-injustice, he describes himself as "a practical, patriotic anarchist".

-Garry has appeared on over 2,500 TV shows, ranging from Celebrity Squares to the South Bank Show.
+Garry has appeared on over 2,500 TV and radio shows, ranging from Celebrity Squares to the South Bank Show.
 He became associated with Noel's House Party, appearing on the hit series eighteen times, but the programmes that meant the most to him were the controversial The National Alf for Channel 4, which was a heart-felt plea for English patriotism and identity, and Gagging For It, a hit one-off ITV show he hosted in 1998 featuring great working class comics like Mickey Pugh and Johnnie Casson.
 Proper funnymen.
-(For a hit 'n' miss x-rated version of this see the adult comedy video Bushell's Blue Xmas.)
+(For an X-rated version of this see the adult comedy video Bushell's Blue Xmas.)
 Al Murray has said that his Pub Landlord character was partly inspired by Garry, while Harry Hill got the idea for his TV Burp after standing in for Gal's column while GB was on holiday.

 His late night TV show Bushell On The Box pulled in more than a million viewers after midnight and was supported by Garry's friends from all walks of life.
 Along with the expected TV and comedy mega-stars like Barbara Windsor and Bob Monkhouse, the show (shot largely in the Bushell household in Eltham, SE London) was host to the likes of Lenny McLean, Mad Frankie Fraser, Roy 'Pretty Boy' Shaw, Ray Winstone, Jamie Foreman, Lily Savage, Rhino, Chubby Brown, Jonathan Ross, Penn & Teller and Iron Maiden's Steve Harris.
 The Blood, The Drifters and one of X-Ray Spex played in Gal's back garden.
 But the most surreal sight of all was Dale Winton coming up Garry's back passage (careful!) and Gal taking the orange one out on the pull in Sidcup.
 The Best of Bushell On The Box was released on DVD in November 2005.